 The Office of Aging and Adult Services (OAAS) or its designee will develop the plan of care (POC) to correlate with the beneficiary’s needs identified in the interRAI assessment.
 Those tasks/activities covered under long-term personal care services (LT-PCS) will be outlined in the POC and include the following:

-The specific activities of daily living (ADLs) and instrumental activities of daily living (IADLs) tasks in which the individual requires assistance;
+Specific activities of daily living (ADLs) and instrumental activities of daily living (IADLs) tasks in which the individual requires assistance; and

-How the LT-PCS worker is to perform the ADL and/or IADL tasks (e.g. assist or cue the beneficiary, etc.); and
+How the LT-PCS worker is to perform the ADL and/or IADL tasks (e.g. assist or cue the beneficiary, etc.).

-The frequency of service for each task/activity:
+Frequency of service for each task/activity:

-The number of days per week each task/activity will be performed; and
+Number of days per week each task/activity will be performed; and

-The preferred time of day to accomplish each task/activity (when the time is pertinent, such as when to prepare meals).
+Preferred time of day to accomplish each task/activity (when the time is pertinent, such as when to prepare meals).

 This POC will be sent by the Long Term Care (LTC) Access contractor to the chosen provider in the provider notice packet.

-Even though the beneficiary’s POC shows an amount of time per task/activity, and the system captures the data in this format, LT-PCS approvals are NOT based on the time per task/activity.
+LT-PCS approvals are NOT based on the time per task/activity.

-Following the identified time per task/activity is NOT a requirement and it is not necessary to document any deviation from the time per task/activity.
 The focus is on documenting that the task/activity required in the POC is actually performed.

 Weekly units of service must not be more than the units specified in the POC.
 Beneficiaries have the flexibility to use the weekly LT-PCS units (hours) according to their preferences and personal schedule within the prior authorized week.